BlueMoonAI/BlueMoonAI/README.md

 ```

-If you add `--language example` arg, BlueMoonAI will read `BlueMoonAI/language/example.json` to translate the UI.
+If you add the `--language example` argument, BlueMoonAI will read `BlueMoonAI/language/example.json` to translate the UI.

-For practical translation, you may create your own file like `BlueMoonAI/language/jp.json` or `BlueMoonAI/language/cn.json` and then use flag `--language jp` or `--language cn`.
-Apparently, these files do not exist now. **We need your help to create these files!**
+For practical translation, you can create your own file, such as `BlueMoonAI/language/jp.json` or `BlueMoonAI/language/cn.json`, and then use the flag `--language jp` or `--language cn`.
+Currently, these files do not exist. **We need your help to create these files!**